johnroers/dbCRUD/Readme.md

     db.saveTree(db.model.family, myFamily, callback);

-  will save not only the family object, but its child "person" objects as well, if they are present in an embedded array
+  will save not only the "family" object, but its child "person" objects as well, if they are present in an embedded array

 ### Query Syntax